ColinKujala/DatabricksHelperCode/Using_DataFrameSizeInfo.md

 ## Using DataFrameSizeInfo

+1. Get the DataFrameSizeInfo class into the Databricks Notebook where you want to use it

+There are multiple ways to import helpful functions and classes into a Databricks Notebook.
+One way is to copy the code into a cell in the notebook.
+This may be easier in one-off situations.
+But it is much nicer to be able to run one line of code to make the class available.

+If you have the class stored in another notebook in your Databricks workspace, a nicer way to access the class is through the %run command.

+You would use the following code in a cell with just this one line:

+`%run /Workspace/path/to/class/notebook`

-1. Create a DataFrameSizeInfo object to hold the stats for a given DataFrame
+2. Create a DataFrameSizeInfo object to hold the stats for a given DataFrame

 Code: